Nick Jonas Gifts Priyanka Chopra $200,000 Maybach Due To Success Of Hit Song ‘Sucker’

 “GOALS.
 I love y’all!
 Great power couple,” one follower wrote.

-“She has the money for buying it herself, but nice to get it as a gift, plus… it’s a maybach.”
+“She has the money for buying it herself, but nice to get it as a gift, plus… it’s a maybach,” a second Instagram fan quipped.

 “Omg!
 Living the best life ever,” one more gushed.

 And while Nick and Priyanka still seem totally in love, it was Kevin Jonas who recently shared that Chopra initially had a little bit of competition when she and Nick first started dating.
-As the Inquisitr shared last week, the Jonas Brothers were making their press rounds to promote their new song “Sucker” and stopped by The Late Late Show With James Corden.
+As The Inquisitr shared last week, the Jonas Brothers were making their press rounds to promote their new song, “Sucker,” and stopped by The Late Late Show With James Corden.

 Corden asked Kevin if his two daughters, Valentina and Alena, approve of the newest member of the family.
 Kevin said that while his girls do approve of her now, it took a little bit of time for Valentina to warm up to the idea of Chopra and her Uncle Nick getting cozy with one another.
-At first, Kevin said that it was a little rough for his youngest daughter, Valentina because she is “very connected” to Nick.
+At first, Kevin said that it was a little rough for his youngest daughter, Valentina, because she is “very connected” to Nick.

 During her first meeting with Priyanka, Kevin explained that she would put her hand on Nick’s shoulder as a sign of affection.
 But when Valentina saw Chopra putting her arms around her uncle, she put her foot down.